Flowering Dogwood Tree and tulips surround a weathered wooden bench at Eyre Hall garden

 The road to Eyre Hall

-The mile long shady lane to Eyre Hall is lined with Crepe Myrtles and Eastern Red Cedars.
+The mile-long shady lane to Eyre Hall is lined with Crepe Myrtles and Eastern Red Cedars.

 Eyre Hall is a living museum of stately architecture, antique furnishings, original paintings, and handcrafted decor, yet comfortably inhabited by its longtime owners since before the USA was born.
 Along the tour, we learned about items like the intricately painted wallpaper made by the French firm of Dufour around 1816 and called Les Rives du Bosphore (The Banks of the Bosphorus).
 In the library, we were excited to see an original 1826 letter from the Marquis de Lafayette to Robert B. Taylor (a member of the family) which mentions the passing of Thomas Jefferson and a previous visit to Norfolk, Virginia.